 Physical-backed tokens help brands and creators in developing a new approach to storytelling alongside new experiences for communities.
 The creation of digital tokens for representing physical objects is not a new concept.
 You must have noticed many examples of physical assets, such as artwork represented as NFTs on blockchain networks.

 With the help of the PBT standard, digital tokens could be linked to physical assets throughout the asset’s lifespan.
-It offers decentralized authentication alongside tracking for full lineage of ownership of physical items.
-The physical backed token could work completely on-chain without the need for centralized servers.
+It offers decentralized authentication alongside tracking for the full lineage of ownership of physical items.
+The physically backed token could work completely on-chain without the need for centralized servers.
 As a matter of fact, PBTs are the first to offer credible trustless authentication.
-It allows complete flexibility for everyone to develop, authenticate and validate experiences with PBTs.
+It allows complete flexibility for everyone to develop, authenticate, and validate experiences with PBTs.

 Working of Azuki Physical Backed Token

 The Azuki Physical Backed Token is a groundbreaking innovation for the Azuki project.
 You can understand ‘what is Azuki PBT‘ in detail by reflecting on its working.
 Apparently, the best way to understand the workings of Azuki physically backed tokens would focus on the problems it aims to resolve.
 The previous models of representing physical assets through digital tokens on blockchains separated the token and the asset after minting.
 Therefore, the representation of digital ownership for physical assets faced two significant problems such as,